dipendra-mule/conducky/README.md

 Both the frontend and backend use `.env` files to manage environment variables and secrets.
 These files are loaded automatically by Docker Compose for local development.

+### Database-Stored Configuration

+**Email settings and OAuth credentials are now managed through the admin UI** and stored securely in the database with field-level encryption.
+See the [System Configuration Guide](website/docs/admin-guide/system-configuration.md) for details.

 - **Backend:**
   - `backend/.env` (example):